 Valid Photo ID

-A valid photo ID includes US driver's license, state-issued ID card, passport or US military ID.
+A valid photo ID May be required.
+These includes US driver's license, state-issued ID card, passport or US military ID.

 A great deal of information will be given during Hoggie Days, and although a notes sheet will be provided, students and parents are encouraged to bring additional note-taking items such as paper, pens and pencils with them.

 Casual Clothing and Walking Shoes

-Although some meals and snacks will be provided during Hoggie Days, students should bring money for any extra snacks they may want.
+Although some meals and snacks will be provides during Hoggie Days, students should bring money for any extra snacks they may want.
 Meals for family member are not included in the orientation fee.
 The campus bookstore will also be open, so students and parents should also bring extra money if they plan to purchase souvenirs.